-This problem naturally occurs in many settings where we do not have direct access to the decision-maker's preference or objective function but can observe his behaviour, and where the learner as well as the decision-maker have access to the same information.
+This problem naturally occurs in many settings where we do not have direct access to the decision-maker's preference or objective function but can observe the resulting behaviour, and where the learner as well as the decision-maker have access to the same information.
 Natural examples are as diverse as making recommendations based on user history and strategic planning problems, where the agent's preferences are unknown but the system is observable.
 Other examples include knowledge transfer from a human planner into a decision support system: often human operators have arrived at finely-tuned \qm{objective functions} through many years of experience, and in many cases it is desirable to replicate the decision-making process both for scaling up and also for potentially including it in large-scale scenario analysis and simulation to explore responses under varying conditions.

-Here we consider the learning of preferences or objectives from an expert by means of observing his actions.
+Here, we consider the learning of preferences or objectives from an expert by means of observing the actions taken.
 More precisely, we observe a set of input parameters and corresponding decisions of the form $ \set{(p_1, x_1), \dots, (p_T, x_T)} $.
-They are such that $ p_t \in P $ with $ t = 1, \ldots, T $ is a certain realization of problem parameters from a given set~$ P \subseteq \R^k $ and $ x_t $ is an optimal solution to the optimization problem \begin{mip} \objective{\max}{\sp{\ctrue}{x}}\\ \stconstraint{x \in X(p_t),}{}{}{}\\[-\baselineskip] \end{mip} where $ \ctrue \in \R^n $ is the expert's true but unknown objective and $ X(p_t) \subseteq \R^n $ for some (fixed)~$n$.
+They are such that $ p_t \in P $ with $ t = 1, \ldots, T $ is a certain realization of problem parameters from a given set~$ P \subseteq \R^k $.
+Furthermore, $ x_t $ is an optimal solution to the optimization problem

+where $ \ctrue \in \R^n $ is the expert's true but unknown objective and $ X(p_t) \subseteq \R^n $ for some (fixed)~$n$.
 We assume that we have full information on the feasible set $ X(p_t) $ and that we can compute $ \argmax{\sp{c}{x} \mid x \in X(p_t)} $ for any candidate objective $ c \in \R^n $ and $ t = 1, \dots, T $.
-We present two online-learning algorithms, based on the multiplicative weights update (MWU) algorithm and online gradient descent (OGD) respectively, that allow us to learn a strategy $ (c_1, \ldots, c_T) $ of subsequent objective function choices with the following guarantee: if we optimize according to the surrogate objective function~$ c_t $ instead of the actual unknown objective function $ \ctrue $ in response to parameter realization~$ p_t $, we obtain a sequence of optimal decisions (w.r.t.\ to each~$ c_t $) given by
+We present an online-learning framework that allows us to learn a strategy $ (c_1, \ldots, c_T) $ of subsequent objective function choices with the following guarantee: if we optimize according to the surrogate objective function~$ c_t $ instead of the actual unknown objective function $ \ctrue $ in response to parameter realization~$ p_t $, we obtain a sequence of optimal decisions (w.r.t.\ to each~$ c_t $) given by